FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/auth-facade-pattern.md

 This pattern is useful when you are deploying software to heterogeneous environments.
 If, for example, you are building an application which your customers will deploy on-premise, whether in a data center, air-gapped servers, or a private cloud, you should consider a facade.
 These environments are run by your customers, so you have limited insight into the environment configuration, but your application needs to run well.

-## Why deploy into this type of environment?
+## Why deploy into such a type of environment?

 First, let's discuss why you might choose to run in such a difficult environment.
 After all, isn't SaaS the future?